hphelion/documentation/devplatform/preview/windows_custom_buildpacks.md

 1. You will be prompted for connection data (Endpoint, login, and password), and whether to ignore SSL errors.
 You should check "Ignore SSL errors" in the dialog if your deployment environment uses self-signed SSL certificates.
 	<img src="/media/windows_publish_credentials.png"
+2. Application settings are collected from <code>manifest.yml</code>.
-2. Projects in the solution directory are compiled with **MSBuild**.
+3. If a local build is requested, projects in the solution directory are deployed to a temporary folder and compiled with **MSBuild**.
-3.
+4. Projects are deployed using the **CloudFoundry MS Build Tasks**.
+5.